IBM-Cloud/cf-deployment-tracker-service/README.md

 ### Disabling Deployment Tracking

-Deployment tracking can be disabled by removing `./admin.js track && ` from the `postinstall` script line of the `scripts` section within `package.json`.
+Deployment tracking can be disabled by <disabling-instructions-here>.
 ```

 ## License